Non-Compete Agreements: How Do They Affect Careers?

 While non-solicitation agreements have a negative reputation, that doesn’t mean you shouldn’t sign them or pass on promising job opportunities just because they involve a non-compete.

-Before signing a non-compete agreement, consider the terms that are in it.
+Before signing a non-compete agreement, consider its terms.
 In some states, non-compete agreements are enforceable only if they meet specific legal requirements to ensure they are reasonable and not overly restrictive.
 Have the non-compete agreement and employment contract reviewed by an employment lawyer.
 Your attorney will help you understand the scope of the agreement.

 You probably aren’t thinking about long-term job mobility, but you likely won’t stay at this new company forever.
 You need to know and understand the restrictive covenants that will limit your ability to find new employment.
 Negotiate and clarify any red flags that you or your attorney identify.
-Examples of this would be too broad, vague, hard to follow, or aggressively restrictive terms.
+Examples of this include overly broad, vague, hard-to-follow, or aggressively restrictive terms.

 How To Negotiate a Non-Compete Agreement